mivuorin/sharp-ratings/readme.md

 ## Testing with Jest

-Jest test can be run 'rollup-jest' rollup plugin.
+Jest test can be run `rollup-jest` rollup plugin.

     npm install --save-dev jest rollup-jest

-Using preset configuration for jest in 'package.json'
+Using preset configuration for jest in `package.json`

     "jest": {
       "preset": "rollup-jest"
     }

-Svelte components needs to be precompiled for jest tests with 'svelte-jester' jest plugin
+Svelte components needs to be precompiled for jest tests with `svelte-jester` jest plugin

     npm install --save-dev svelte-jester